melissamonk-NOAA/Vermilion_2021/doc/north.md

 south of Point Conception, and either trawl or ‘non-trawl’ gear types.
-To approximate California landings from 1900 to 1915, we used a linear interpolation starting from zero metric tons in 1899 to the amount of ‘non-trawl’ catch, by area, in 1916 (Table XXX).
+To approximate California landings from 1900 to 1915, we used a linear interpolation starting from zero metric tons in 1899 to the amount of ‘non-trawl’ catch, by area, in 1916 (Table frog-EJ?).
 Since hook and line gears catch the majority of commercially-caught vermilion rockfish, we assigned estimated catch in the ‘non-trawl’ category to the hook and line fleet in the assessment model.